zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

 QR codes (optional)
 ^^^^^^^^^^^^^^^^^^^
-A QR code object with payment method specific values is available for certain payment methods if you pass the include ``details.qrCode`` to the resource endpoint.
+A QR code object with payment method-specific values is available for certain payment methods if you pass the include ``details.qrCode`` to the resource endpoint.

 The ``qrCode`` key in the ``details`` object will then become available.
 The key will contain this object: